edibotopic/disperse/README.md

 The binary generator includes an <kbd>emojify</kbd> button that generates an example of the generated formula. **Note:** only a small subset of the binary formula can currently be converted into emojis. *This is a work-in-progress*.

 The ternary generator includes a <kbd>disambiguate</kbd> that converts from infix notation (more ambiguous) to postfix notation (less ambiguous). **Note:** the algorithm for disambiguating the formulas is very simple - it merely pushes the operators to the left side of a given formula.
-The resultant formula is clear and unambiguous (if one can read prefix notation); however, a side effect is that the semantics of the infix and prefix formulas can deviate.
-This is not a problem *per se*, if one wants to simply generate an unambiguous formula.
+The resultant formula is clear and unambiguous (if one can read prefix notation); however, a side effect is that valid interpretations of the infix and prefix formulas can deviate from each other.
+This is not a problem in itself, if one wants to simply generate an unambiguous formula.
+In future iterations this will be refined further.

 ## Applications